OriginTrail/dkg-engine/README.md

 java -server -Xmx4g -jar blazegraph.jar
 ```

+Also, make sure MySQL is up and running on port 3306.

 Then, depending on the OS, use one of the scripts in order to run the local network with provided number of nodes (minimal amount of nodes should be 6):

 **MacOS**